Ender108/Ascendance/README.md

 3. Download and install Skyrim Special Edition through Steam or GOG.
 It must be installed outside of the "Program Files" folders in your Windows drive, and the game's language must be set to English.
 4. Run Skyrim Special Edition through Steam or GOG to generate the INI files.
 Exit the launcher once the INI are generated.
 5. Download and install [Wabbajack](https://www.wabbajack.org/) in any location if you haven't already.
 Click the settings icon in the top right then log in with your Nexus Mods account.
-6. Download the [Ascendance Wabbajack File](https://www.nexusmods.com/skyrimspecialedition/mods/89515?tab=files) from the Ascendance mod page.
-Extract it on your desktop.
+6. In the Wabbajack main menu, click "Browse Modlists", in the dropdown menu in the top right select "Skyrim Special Edition", then click "Show
+Unofficial Lists".
-7. In the Wabbajack main menu, click "Install From Disk".
-Click the three dots next to Target Modlist and point it to the Ascendacne.wabbajack file on your desktop.
-Click the three dots in Modlist Installation Location box and create a folder outside of the Wabbajack folder and Program Files folder and name it "Ascendance".
-Choose said folder for your installation.
+7. Click the download button under Ascendance then click the play button.
+Click the three dots next to "Modlist Installation Location" and select a location to install Ascendance.
+DO NOT install the modlist in the Wabbajack installation folder OR the Skyrim Special Edition installation folder.
 8. Click the start arrow button and let Wabbajack do its thing.
 If it gives you an error during installation, exit Wabbajack and try installing the list again.
 9. Once the installation is completed you can exit, then navigate to your Ascendance installation directory and open "ModOrganizer.exe".
 10. Click "Run" in the top right corner.
 You are now playing Ascendance.
 Good luck!